 The College recognises that life sometimes gets in the way of what consultant practitioners want to achieve.
 There will be some flexibility where necessary.

 Hints and tips:

-This is a straightforward section.
-You just need to select the relevant qualifications from those you’ve already entered into the ‘Qualification’ section of CPD Now.
+Please select the relevant qualifications from those you’ve already entered into the ‘Qualification’ section of CPD Now.
 It’s important to ensure that there is evidence of your qualification attached.
 Evidence could be a scan or photograph of your qualification certificate, assessment board letter or academic transcript from your education provider.

 If you haven’t entered any qualifications into CPD Now you need to do this before submitting your application.

 This is a very important section.
 The continuing professional development (CPD) you link to the application in this section provides the evidence that you’re working within all four core domains of higher-level practice.
 It also provides evidence that you’ve expertise in all the areas you selected earlier in the application.

 You should link your best quality CPD.
 It should be reflective, reflexive and evaluative and identify where you’ve had a significant impact on service delivery, your own practice, colleagues’ practice, users of your service, learners and your profession.
 This is not an exhaustive list.

 Your CPD should include references to publications and presentations that have formed your practice and also to your own publications and presentations.
 It doesn’t matter what reference style you use.